-The table below lists our most important performance measures used to link "Compensation Actually Paid" for our NEOs to company performance, over the fiscal year ending December 31, 2022.
-Both Total Revenue and Operating Income factor into the annual cash incentive compensation paid to NEOs and Company TSR over two- and three-year measurement periods determine the ultimate value of PSUs awarded to NEOs.
-For a further discussion of how each of these financial measures relates to NEO compensation, see our "Compensation Discussion and Analysis" beginning on page 26 of this Proxy Statement.
+The table below lists our most important performance measures used to link "Compensation Actually Paid" for our NEOs to Company performance, over the fiscal year ending December 28, 2024.
+Both Total Revenue and non-GAAP operating income factor into the annual cash incentive compensation paid to NEOs and Company TSR over two- and three-year measurement periods determine the ultimate value of PSUs awarded to NEOs.
+For a further discussion of how each of these financial measures relates to NEO compensation and for a reconciliation of the non-GAAP measure as compared to the GAAP measure reflected in our audited financial statements, see our "Compensation Discussion and Analysis" beginning on page 27 of this proxy statement.
 The performance measures included in this table are not ranked by relative importance.